-Rule 68-072 Maintenance disconnecting means (see Appendix B)
+Rule 68-072 Maintenance disconnecting means for pool pumps, spas, and hot tubs (see Appendix B)

-A disconnecting means rated to interrupt the connected load shall be provided for each pool pump, spa, and hot tub, and shall be:

-- (a) readily accessible;

-- (b) within sight of its equipment; and

-- (c) located not closer than 1.5 m from the inside walls of the pool, spa or hot tub unless behind a permanent barrier that will prevent the occupant from contacting the device.
+- A disconnecting means rated to interrupt the connected load shall be - a) readily accessible; - b) located outdoors when the equipment is located outside of a dwelling; - c) located not closer than 1.5 m from the inside walls of the pool, spa, or hot tub unless behind a permanent barrier that will prevent the occupant of the pool, spa, or hot tub from contacting the device; and - d) capable of being locked in the open position when not within sight of the equipment. - 54.
+Add Section 75 as follows: